gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 A trademarked name by Fairchild used to label some of their fast-recovery MOSFETs used in inverter and [BLDC controller](/electronics/circuit-design/bldc-motor-control) design

 ### HEMT

+The _high-electron-mobility transistor_ (HEMT) is not technically as MOSFET, but is very closely related.
+It is a field-effect transistor which contains a junction between two materials with different band gaps[^wikipedia-hemt].

 ### LDMOS (Laterally-Diffused MOSFETs)